andrewl94/PhotoBox/README.md

 ### :wrench: Installing

-Open CMD and run command :
+Open CMD, go to the folder witch contain's the application code and run command :

 ```
 npm install